ranfysvalle02/mdb-engine/blog.md

 That's it.
 With this manifest, you get:
 - ✅ Vector search indexes (automatically created and managed)
-- ✅ LLM service (initialized and ready via dependency injection)
-- ✅ Embedding service (semantic text splitting and chunking)
+- ✅ Embedding service configuration (ready for semantic text splitting and chunking)
 - ✅ WebSocket endpoint (automatically registered and isolated)
 - ✅ Data isolation (all queries scoped to `interactive_rag`)

-**No code required.** Just configuration.
+**Note:** For LLM operations, use the OpenAI SDK directly.
+The runtime doesn't include an LLM abstraction layer—you implement your own LLM clients using your preferred SDK.

 ---

 ## Automatic Index Management: The "Magical" Feature

 Stop manually running `createIndex` in the Mongo shell.
-MDB_RUNTIME has two levels of index management:
+MDB_ENGINE has two levels of index management:

 ### 1. Declarative Indexes (Manifest-Driven)

-Define your indexes in your manifest, and MDB_RUNTIME ensures they exist on startup:
+Define your indexes in your manifest, and MDB_ENGINE ensures they exist on startup:

 ```json
 "managed_indexes": {